Nodefusion/NodefusionPortal.UserManual/README/Organizations/Work-Service.md

 The page Work Service shows information regarding user Work Services.
-It consists of two parts.

-### Part One
+It has two functionalities, showing the Estimated Work Service Hours for the current month and showing the Work Report history.

+### Estimate Work Service Hours

-The first part shows the Estimate Work Service Hours for the current Month.
-It shows the hours included in the monthly price and shows the hours spent this month.
+The Estimate of Work Service Hours for the current Month.
-The period starts on the first of every month and ends on the 30th or the 31st of every month (28th or 29th for February).
+The information displayed is:
+  - Period (beginning and end of current month)
+  - Hours included
+  - Hours used

 ### Part Two

 The second part shows a table of work reports for every month you were using Nodefusion services up to the current month.
-The current month work report will be available after the end of the month.
+The current month's work report will be available after the end of the month.

 The work report table has three columns.